NinjaBunny9000/barebones-twitch-bot/README.md

 ## Getting Started

-This is a little dry atm, so if you have questions about the specifics, please ask me during streams or post an issue.
+Should be quick & easy to get up and running but, ofc, if you ever have questions about the specifics, please feel free to ask me during streams or post an issue above.

 ### Prerequisites
 - [Python 3.6](https://www.python.org/downloads/release/python-368/)